 More details to come in the following weeks!

 Conference second day: evening welcome dinner/reception

 Dates: The Conference will be held from 23 to 26 September 2019 in Istanbul, Turkey.
-Invited participants will receive a formal invitation letter with further information on available accommodation, logistics and other local arrangements prior to the Symposium.
+Invited participants will receive a formal invitation letter with further information on available accommodation, logistics and other local arrangements prior to the Conference.

 The working language of the Conference will be English.